 2 min read

-A business ecosystem has become increasingly complex due to the rising number of business-related investigations.
+The business ecosystem has become increasingly complex due to the rising number of fraud-related investigations.
 The need for transparency and accountability is imperative, and the demand for forensic accounting is more significant than ever.
 Nevertheless, India's field is still nascent, making it a coveted career option for chartered accountants (CAs).

 What is forensic accounting?

-Forensic accounting is the assistance of finance professionals to settle disputes concerning allegations, fraudulence, suspicion of fraud and misconduct in business.
+Forensic accounting is the assistance of finance professionals to settle disputes across concerns.
+These concerns can be allegations, fraudulence, suspicion of fraud and misconduct in business.

 What does forensic accounting cover?

-The two major aspects within forensic accounting practices are:
+The 2 major aspects within forensic accounting practices are:

 The scope of forensic accounting is to:

-• Perform audit type processes on a routine schedule to reduce transaction processing risks
+• Perform audit-like processes on a routine schedule to reduce transaction processing risks.

 Relevance of forensic accounting in an organisation